128technology/docs/docs/howto_config_snmp.md

 ![IP Subnet](/img/howto_config_snmp9.png)

-**Please provide additional information on the following.
-I do not understand the context of these comments in the How To Configure SNMP powerpoint**

-*The gateway IP is the IP of an interface to be created by the SSR at the Linux level in step 2.4 upon Validate + Commit.*
+It is important that this address is specified as the address to be polled by the SNMP Manager.
+The Gateway IP address is also used by the SSR to automatically create an interface at the Linux level later in this procedure.

-*This GW IP is also the IP that should be used to poll at the SNMP Manager, not the SSR snmp interface IP.*

 10. Under Host Services, click ADD.